achenry/launch_school/js_130/notes.md

 ### Pure Functions
 - Have no side effects
-- give nthe same set of arguments, always returns the same value i.e. the return value depens solely on its arguments during the function's lifetime
+- given the same set of arguments, always returns the same value i.e. the return value depends solely on its arguments during the function's lifetime

-A function's lifetime begins when the function is created and ends wen the function is destroyed. i.e. nested functions have a lifetime that span a single execution of the outer function
+A function's lifetime begins when the function is created and ends when the function is destroyed. i.e. nested functions have a lifetime that span a single execution of the outer function

 A function call is pure or impure.